dendronhq/dendron-site/vault/dendron.topic.commands.md

 Copies a reference to the current open document

-This lets you quickly create a [[note reference|dendron.topic.refs]] to the current note.
+This lets you quickly create a [[note reference|dendron.topic.references]] to the current note.
 ![](https://foundation-prod-assetspublic53c57cce-8cpvgjldwysl.s3-us-west-2.amazonaws.com/assets/images/ref-note.gif)

 #### Header Selection